tahtituho/shader-system/README.md

 windows/linux
 create output folder for executable(ie. bin/debug) it cannot create folders by itself.

+windows
-on windows copy freeglut.dll, glew32.dll and bass.dll into output folder.
+make sure that mingw is available, easy way to handle this is to add mingw folder to PATH variable copy freeglut.dll, glew32.dll and bass.dll into output folder.

 # executing
 when demo system is executed without parameters, it defaults configuration file to "configuration.json".